 When Kielburger invited me to Africa to see the results of the organization’s work for myself; I agreed on the spot.
 It was the perfect opportunity for me to get into the finer detail and to see how things actually worked on the ground.
-Our lodgings at Bogani Cottages, in the heart of the Maasai Mara, were a pleasant surprise — in a shady safari style camp with wonderful food and equally wonderful staff.
+Our lodgings at Bogani Cottages, in the heart of the Masai Mara, were a pleasant surprise — in a shady safari style camp with wonderful food and equally wonderful staff.
 The camp itself was run as a business which helped to generate funds for the organization.

 Over the next four days I discovered how the present day organization had evolved.
 From humble beginnings in the mid ’90s, with the children holding meetings in their parents’ houses, much had changed.
 The first initiatives led to raids on factories that used child slave labor, however they soon realized that this didn’t solve the underlying problem; the same six-year-olds were found on later raids, tied to carpet looms in much the same circumstances.
 The strategy then rapidly developed into a much more considered and methodological, long-term approach to tackling poverty.